 Impairment

 The Company tests its long-lived assets for impairment whenever events or conditions and circumstances indicate a carrying amount of an asset may not be recoverable.
-No events or conditions occurred during the quarterly period ended June 30, 2012 that required the Company to record an impairment.
+No impairments were incurred during the quarterly period ended September 30, 2012.

 Dividends